sssoz/pkp-annual-report/_sections/03-development.md

 ### Translation

-In January 2020, PKP began using Weblate, “[a web tool designed to ease translating for both developers and translators](https://translate.pkp.sfu.ca/engage/ojs/).”
-To date, we have 159 active users.
+In January 2020, PKP began using Weblate, “[a web tool designed to ease translating for both developers and translators](https://translate.pkp.sfu.ca/engage/ojs/)” to translate PKP software.
+Since making this change, we have had a huge increase in translation contributions.
+To date, we have 159 active Weblate users.

 The translation project for OJS currently contains:

 <article class="stats">
   {% for stat in site.data.development.translation %}